AlreadyAsleep/pygame_example/README.md

 # pygame_example
-A simple game engine written with the pygame engine in Python 3
+A simple game engine written with pygame in Python 3